GothamKnight17/MajorProjectC400/README.md

 - Run Command:
   \> pip install \-r requirements.txt

 - Create a Python code file and name it stress.py.
-You can copy the content from either of these links:
+You can copy the content from link:
 1. [https://github.com/GothamKnight17/MajorProjectC400/blob/main/stressTest.py](https://github.com/GothamKnight17/MajorProjectC400/blob/main/stressTest.py)

    Using this code you don't have to manually create the table for stress testing.